supremeimposter/My-Vault/GATE/Digital-Logic/Boolean Algebra-Minimization of Boolean Functions/Laws of Boolean Algebra.md

 Laws of Boolean Algebra are similar or isomorphic to [[Discrete Mathematics#Propositional Logic or 0th Order Logic|Propositional Logic]], [[Discrete Mathematics#Set Theory|Set Theory]], [[Discrete Mathematics#Group Theory|Group theory]], [[Types of Lattices#Boolean Lattice or Boolean Algebra|Boolean Lattice]].

 > [!tip]
 > By-case method can be used to prove or disprove certain laws.
+It is similar to [[Compact Truth Table Representation|compact truth table]].
+>
 > ![[Laws of Boolean Algebra-20240517120322980.webp]]

 ## Domination or Annulment Law